-The section on "Microclimates," above, justifies investment in an electronic backyard weather station to record daily maximum and minimum temperatures, from which cumulative degree-days may be calculated, which in turn is used to predict codling moth development.
+The section on "Microclimate," above, justifies investment in an electronic backyard weather station to record daily maximum and minimum temperatures, from which cumulative growing degree-days may be calculated, which in turn is used to predict codling moth development.

-One such software suite is weeWX, which runs on Linux operating systems.
-In itself, this is a good recommendation for converting to Linux.
-This may very well be the "killer app" that convinces many backyard orchardists to switch from Windows, although, according to Keffer, "Some intrepid users have run weeWX on Microsoft Windows, but this is not yet widely supported."
+One such software suite is weeWX by Tom Keffer and Matthew Wall, which runs on Linux operating systems.
 The software works well with several dozen models of home and backyard weather stations and is used by hobbyists worldwide to contribute near realtime observations to online weather reporting services such as WeatherUnderground, CWOP, and PWSweather as well as to publish their own pages.